Learn Backbone.js Completely

 But to really understand and retain what you have learned, you must build a real, single-page web application.

-12. With a complete understanding of Node.js and Backbone.js, you are ready to build any type of web application.
-You can go ahead and build a startup at this juncture, if you are intrepid.
+12. With a complete understanding of Node.js and Backbone.js (or with Meteor.js), you will be ready to build any type of web application.
+You can also build a startup at this juncture, if you are intrepid.

 But before you head off on your adventure, build the NodeApp web application at the link below; this exercise provides a real-world exercise in Node.js/Backbone.js web application development: